Salvador Dalí &

 Salvador Dalí sitting in his garden at his house in Port Lligat, Cadaqués – with a giant crab, as one does!

 Salvador Domingo Felipe Jacinto Dalí i Domènech (to give him his full name) was born in Figueres on 11 May 1904 to Salvador Dalí Cusí and his wife Felipa Domènech Ferrés.
-He was given the necronym of his older brother Salvador, who had died nine months previously.
-They certainly were fond of the name Salvador in that family!
-Throughout his life, Dalí felt haunted by the idea of his departed brother, so being named for him probably didn’t help much in that regard!
-He also had a sister three years his junior named Anna-Maria, and the family used to holiday in Cadaqués.
+He was given the necronym (the name of a deceased sibling) of his older brother Salvador, who had died nine months previously.
+The name Salvador was a family favourite!
+Throughout his life, Dalí felt haunted by the idea of his departed brother, and being named for him probably didn’t help.
+He also had a sister three years his junior, Anna-Maria, and the family often holidayed in Cadaqués.

-He went to a Hispano-French primary school in Figueres and so at a young age learned French, “the language that was to become his cultural vehicle”.
-When he was 16 years old his mother died of cancer and this came as a huge blow to young Salvador, although he had no problem accepting his father’s subsequent marriage to his aunt Caterina, his mother’s sister, as he also had great affection for her.
+He attended a Hispano-French primary school in Figueres, where he learned French, ‘the language that was to become his cultural vehicle’.
+At 16, he suffered a devastating loss when his mother died of cancer.
+Yet he accepted his father’s remarriage to his aunt Caterina, his mother’s sister, whom he greatly affectioned.

 Student life

-In March 1926 he paid his first visit to Paris, where he met Pablo Picasso, who influenced him greatly – although the relationship between the two soured in later years, (more on which a little later).
-Later the same year he was again expelled from the Real Academia, this time for good, after he declared that they were not sufficiently competent to examine him!
+In March 1926, he paid his first visit to Paris, where he met Pablo Picasso, who influenced him greatly, although the relationship between the two soured in later years (more on this a little later).
+Later the same year, he was again expelled from the Real Academia, this time for good, after he declared that they were not sufficiently competent to examine him!

 Some more images of the man himself in the Teatre-Museu in Figueres